dragonflyoss/d7y.io/docs/operations/best-practices/deployment-best-practices.md

 ```

 **4.** When the download speed is slow,
-you can adjust the `readBufferSize` value of Proxy to 64KB in order to reduce the Proxy request time.
+you can adjust the `readBufferSize` value of proxy to 64KB in order to reduce the proxy request time.
 Please refer to [dfdaemon.yaml](../../reference/configuration/client/dfdaemon.md).

 ```yaml